syncfusion-content/javascript-docs/js/RichTextEditor/Footer.md

 ## HTML Tag Info

-The HTML tag info tool that shows the path of currently selected tag along with hierarchy of parent tags to which it belongs using [showHtmltagInfo](https://help.syncfusion.com/api/js/ejrte#members:showhtmltaginfo) property.
+The HTML tag info tool that shows the path of currently selected tag along with hierarchy of parent tags to which it belongs using [show Html tag Info](https://help.syncfusion.com/api/js/ejrte#members:showhtmltaginfo) property.
 The tag information is displayed at the bottom of the editor.
 It is used to determine which element has the focus in the editor’s content.

 {% highlight html %}